goFrendiAsgard/GoIgniter/README.md

         {
             $migrator = new Module_Migrator();
             $migrator->migrate_all();

             // you can also do this:
             // $migrator->migrate_all('current', array('test' => 0, 'cms' => '20161030'))
-            // This will only migrate test to version 0, and cms to version 20161030 }
+            // This will only migrate test to version 0, and cms to version 20161030

+            // you can also do this:
+            // $migrator->migrate('blog', 'current', 0)
+            // This will only migrate blog to version 0 }
     }
 ```